Sirtuin Activation and Longevity in Cats

 How should a supplement be introduced to a sensitive-stomach cat?

 Introduce one new item at a time and keep the base diet unchanged.
 Give it with food if the label allows, and track stool quality, vomiting, and appetite daily for at least two weeks.
+Any persistent GI change should be treated as a reason to pause and call the clinic.

 What is the best decision framework for worried owners?